 After the success of Star Wars, producer Roger Corman went against his general principles and invested in filmmaking infrastructure, utilizing an old lumber yard in Venice to serve as a special effects shop for a number of space-oriented movies.
 James Cameron, a technically minded miniature maker hired to help with effects for Battle Beyond the Stars, moved quickly up to production designer for subsequent films, stepping in to finish Piranha II: The Spawning when the original director left.
 Cameron’s breakout picture The Terminator was relatively inexpensive yet outclassed major studio films with much bigger resources.
 He proceeded to fashion a sequel for Ridley Scott’s 1979 Alien, that phenomenally successful haunted house movie set among the stars, where “no one can hear you scream.”

 H.R.
-Giger’s insectoid monster has been much imitated but not improved upon — to find a man-in-suit threat as effective one must look back at least twenty years.
-Instead of one implacable space monster, the hapless humans must fight against hundreds.
+Giger’s insectoid monster has been much imitated but not improved upon — to find as effective a man-in-suit threat one must look back at least twenty years.
+Instead of one implacable space monster, the hapless humans must battle hundreds.
 Benefiting from a larger budget, James Cameron crammed his lavish action sequel with elaborate future hardware and weaponry.
 Many expensive Sci-fi pictures lay on the contextual overkill and detail so thickly that we grow exhausted.
 The world of Aliens is elaborate, but presented with taste and discretion.
 We believe what we see.

 Ellen and Burke depart for LV-426 with a platoon of Colonial Space Marines led by Lt.
 Gorman (William Hope).
 The soldiers include the braggart Pvt.
 Hudson (Bill Paxton), quiet Cpl.
 Hicks (Michael Biehn), gung-ho Pvt.
 Vasquez (Jenette Goldstein) and tough sergeant Apone (Al Matthews).
 Ripley is upset to learn that an additional crewmember Bishop (Lance Henrickson) is an android; she has a hatred of androids owing to her previous experience on the Nostromo.

-After their initial defeat the human fighters must cooperate, compromise and sacrifice to achieve their goal of survival.
+After their initial defeat the human fighters must cooperate, compromise and sacrifice to merely survive.
 Unlike nihilistic Sci-fi, it’s a gallant effort that enlists our enthusiastic involvement.
 The sinister-looking android Bishop is revealed to be a loyal comrade, provoking an interesting sentimental reaction that points back to HAL in 2001: A Space Odyssey.
 Forced to rely on their own resources, the Marines rise to the challenge.
 Green Lieutenant Gorman and the spitfire Private Vasquez grow as characters, taking personal, fatal responsibility for the success of the mission.

 Sigourney Weaver’s beleaguered Ripley also grows in stature, from embittered bystander to the provisional unit leader.
 By the conclusion she’s become a symbol of feminine power, protecting little Newt and facing down the horrid Alien Queen.
 Ripley’s key dialogue line: “Get away from her, you bitch!” is now one of the most recognized film quotes of the 1980s.
-In the movie’s context, it’s not a joke.
+In context it’s not a joke.

 The genre’s traditional opposition of scientists, soldiers and politicians no longer counts in Aliens, as economic interests have trumped all other values.
 There apparently IS no meaningful civil government, and the big companies are in total charge.
 Even the armed forces are controlled by monopolies that have extended their hegemony to the stars, as in Alexander Kluge’s hectoring, outrageously cynical Marxist space pastiche Der große Verhau.
-James Cameron’s cynical corporation ruthlessly sacrifices an entire space colony in the search for a new biological weapon.
-Their lackey Burke is expected to smuggle research specimens through the corporations’ own mandated “alien life form quarantine.”
+James Cameron’s cynical corporation ruthlessly sacrifices an entire space colony in its search for a new biological weapon.
+Their lackey Burke is expected to smuggle research specimens through the corporation’s own mandated ‘alien life form quarantine.’
 Ripley has harsh words for this treachery: “I don’t know which species is worse.
 You don’t see them fucking each other over for a goddamn percentage.”
 Right on, Ripley.

-Fox Home Entertainment’s 30th Anniversary Edition Blu-ray of Aliens is a nice repackaging (in most aspects) of a 2011 Blu-ray release, for the film’s 30th Anniversary.
-The movie’s been a perennial cash cow for Fox, and I remember being overjoyed when MGM friend Gregor Meyer gifted me with the expensive laserdisc box after he made one of his expert trading deals at a West L.A. record store.
+Fox Home Entertainment’s new Blu-ray of Aliens is a nice repackaging (in most aspects) of a 2011 Blu-ray release, for the film’s 30th Anniversary.
+The movie has been a perennial cash cow for Fox, and I remember being overjoyed when MGM friend Gregor Meyer gifted me with the expensive laserdisc box after he made one of his expert trading deals at a West L.A. record store.